Furkanzmc/sfAudio/README.md

 # sfAudio

-Standalone port of the SFML Audio Engine. `sfAudio` replaces all the `SFML` specific functionalities with standards except for the `sf::Time` and `sf::Vector3f`, which is just a `struct` that has `x`, `y`, `z` values.
+Standalone port of the SFML Audio Engine from the version `2.4.0`. `sfAudio` replaces all the `SFML` specific functionalities with standards except for the `sf::Time` and `sf::Vector3f`, which is just a `struct` that has `x`, `y`, `z` values.

 # How To Use